dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

         public JsonValue(object value, JsonSerializerOptions options = null);

         // The internal raw value.
-        // During deserialization, this will be a JsonElement (pending design) since it supports
+        // During deserialization, this will be a JsonElement (pending design) since that supports
         // delayed creation of string and on-demand creation of numbers.
-        // In edit mode, can be set to any object. public object Value {get; set;}
+        // In edit mode, can be set to any object. public override object Value {get; set;}

         // Can be used to obtain any compatible value, including values from custom converters. public override T GetValue<T>();